cccs-eric/assemblyline4_docs/docs/administration/service_management.md

             exclude: ['bank account']
 ```

-This will cause the service to add the terms listed in `include` and remove the terms in `exclude` when looking for `ransomware` terms in OCR detection with the default set.
+This configuration allows the service to augment the default terms by including the terms specified in `include` and excluding those in `exclude`.
+The service will employ this adjusted set for OCR-based `ransomware` detection.